SvenBroeckling/phasesix-rulebook/published/character_en.md

 #### Throwing

 This skill is used whenever the character throws objects.
-These can be simple objects like stones, but also incendiary charges or grenades.
+These can be simple objects like stones, but also incendiary charges or nets.

 If the throw fails (no single success is achieved), the deviation is determined as follows:

 First, a d12 is thrown to determine the direction of the deviation.
-The result of the throw gives the direction in the form of the " clock time ", seen by the throwing character looking at the target.
+The result of the throw gives the direction in the form of the "clock time", seen by the throwing character looking at the target.
 A 3 thus deviates to the right of the target, as seen by the throwing character.

 Then a d6 is thrown, which determines the distance of the deviation in meters.